watson-developer-cloud/assistant-toolkit/integrations/webchat/examples/web-chat-security/README.md

 openssl rsa -in jwtRS256.key -pubout -outform PEM -out jwtRS256.key.pub
 ```

-### Running the JavaScript Example

-- Open the [client/javascript/index.html](client/javascript/index.html) file in a web browser.
-- Open web chat and click or type "Send something secure".

 ### Running the Server

-The server is required for creating the JWTs that are required to enable security.
-It serves requests from `http://localhost:3001/createJWT`.
+The server is required for creating the JWTs that are required to enable security and for authenticating a user.
+It serves requests from `http://localhost:3001`.

-The important code for this example can be found in [createJWT.js](server/nodejs-express/routes/createJWT.js).

 1. `cd server/nodejs-express`
 2. `npm install`
 3. `npm run start`
 4. The server will be available at `http://localhost:3001`.

+### Running the JavaScript Example

+- After starting the server, open [http://localhost:3001/index.html](http://localhost:3001/index.html).
+- Open web chat and click or type "Send something secure".
+- Click the login/logout button to log in or out of the site and use web chat to send "Send something secure" to see Watson Assistant get updated with the changing user ID.

 ## Setting up your own assistant